dyc3/senior-design/harness-requirements.typ

 = Test Harness Requirements

-In order for the test harness to be effective, it must be able to cover as much code of the balancer as possible.
-In order to do so, typical unit tests are insufficient to test complex cases like network fragmentation, adding and removing monoliths, etc.
+For the test harness to be effective, it must cover as much code of the Balancer as possible.
+To do so, typical unit tests are insufficient for complex cases like network fragmentation, adding and removing Monoliths, etc.

 == Requirements